Resources for anti-tobacco advocates

 - Write a letter to your legislator

-- Call your lawmaker and schedule a legislative visit or attend Day at the Capitol
+- Call your lawmaker to schedule a legislative visit or attend Day at the Capitol

 STEP 4: ALWAYS ASK

-“Do you support CDC-level recommended funding for tobacco prevention and control programs and services?”
+“Do you support funding tobacco prevention and control programs at the CDC-recommended level?”

 STEP 5: LET'S PRACTICE!